Logistics Management (IE435) Course Detail

 13 Trends in Logistics Management (Adverse Logistics, Green Logistics, Integrated 3PL Services) Wood: 17’th Chapter, Lambert: 15’th Chapter, Jung: Part I, Christopher: 11’th Chapter, Chopra: 1-12 online chapter, Simchi-Levi: 17’th Chapter, Gleissner: 8’th Chapter

-15 Trends in Logistics Management (City Logistics, Humanitarian Logistics, New Tech (Autonomous Vehicles, 3D Printing, AI Applications, Cloud-Based Systems, Last-Mile Delivery, Blockchain Technology Integration)) Wood: 17’th Chapter, Lambert: 15’th Chapter, Jung: Part I, Christopher: 11’th Chapter, Chopra: 1-12 online chapter, Simchi-Levi: 17’th Chapter, Gleissner: 8’th Chapter
+15 New Tech in LogMan (Autonomous Vehicles, 3D Printing, AI Apps, Cloud-Based Systems, Last-Mile Delivery, Blockchain Technology Integration) Wood: 17’th Chapter, Lambert: 15’th Chapter, Jung: Part I, Christopher: 11’th Chapter, Chopra: 1-12 online chapter, Simchi-Levi: 17’th Chapter, Gleissner: 8’th Chapter

 16 Final Exam